-Writing a long tale can feel like an elaborate (and hopefully rewarding) road trip, using a map, following directions.
+Writing a long tale can feel like an elaborate (and hopefully rewarding) road trip, using a map if you have one [or not], following directions, obeying the rules of the road.
 But the landscape looks a lot different if you get out, climb the hills occasionally, and look around.
 You might discover magic.
 Or something behind you, growling.
-(Curiosity is not always safe.)
+(I never promised curiosity would always be safe. [insert cat joke here])

 I love writing a synopsis.
 There, I said it out loud.